UKHomeOffice/pontus-gdpr-graph/README.md

 Tinkerpop GraphDb Wrapper

 ## Description
-This project has a liveliness/readiness probe, the relevant test cases, plus a minimum number of jar files required to run janusgraph against a dynamodb / elasticsearch backend.
+This project has a liveliness/readiness probe, the relevant test cases, plus a minimum number of jar files required to run janusgraph against a dynamodb / elasticsearch backend, as well as an optional embedded graph.

 ## Running locally